lejon/T-SNE-Java/README.md

 Acknowledgements
 ----------------
 I'm a very satisfied user of the YourKit profiler.
 A Great product with great support.
+It has been sucessfully used for profiling in this project.

 ![YourKit](https://www.yourkit.com/images/yklogo.png)